QuantEcon/lecture-python-intro/linear_algebra.md

 ## Overview

-Many applied problems in economics and finance require the solution of a linear system of equations.
+Many problems in economics and finance require solving linear equations.

-In this lecture we discuss linear equations and when they have solutions.
+In this lecture we discuss linear equations and their solutions.

 We also discuss how to compute the solutions with matrix algebra.